Russian Film Week: History

-Russian Film Week is an annual film festival in London founded in 2016 by Filip Perkon (Perkon Productions Ltd.) with a group of volunteers on a non-profit basis.
-It is currently the biggest Russian film and culture event outside of Russia.
-From 2017 the festival is supported by the Russian Ministry of Culture and the British Council and is aimed to promote Russian film to international audiences, stimulate European-Russian film production collaboration and build cultural links between Russia and the UK.
+Russian Film Week and the Golden Unicorn Awards were founded by Filip Perkon in 2016 in London, run by Perkon Productions Ltd with a group of volunteers on a non-profit basis.
+In 2017, the Russian Ministry of Culture, along with Synergy University (a private university in Moscow, Russia's largest private education provider), and the British Film Institute began supporting the event.
+From 2017 the festival was supported by the Russian Ministry of Culture to promote Russian film to international audiences and build cultural links between Russia and the UK.